siinghd/go-lang/03-stdin-and-comma-idioms/README.md

 ## Introduction

 This tutorial is about standard input (`stdin`) in Go and provides production-ready examples of the "comma ok" and "comma error" idioms.
-We'll also review a "guess the number" game to apply these concepts.
+We'll also make a "guess the number" game to apply these concepts.

 ## Reading Standard Input in Go